 Although it’s only a little over three miles, the altitude and snow make it harder going than a regular hike of the same distance.

-You’ll need a guide, as the route changes regularly.
-Book a Breithorn guided tour and have a once-in-a-lifetime experience.
+You’ll need a guide to do this hike as it requires some experience and the route changes regularly.
+Book a Breithorn guided tour here.

 But it’s not just for winter, you can ski in summer too.